danecollins/danecollins.github.io/recipe/tortilla_soup.md

 ## Notes
 * If you don't roast Poblano it ends up being hard chunks in the soup
 * TODO: try adding passada or cream to thicken and make more creamy.
-* TODO: try blending additional 1/2 cup of corn to thicken